mlaaraie/data-science-projects/README.md

 # data-science-projects
-various data science projects for beginners and intermediates
+Various data science projects for beginners and intermediates